 Planning, tracking and evidencing your learning is simple yet very important – it helps you set goals, find learning activities that will help you achieve them and keep a record of what you have learned.

 Do I have to keep a CPD record?

-Maintaining an accurate and up-to-date CPD record is a mandatory requirement for all IEMA members with a professional grade (Graduate, Associate, Practitioner, Full and Fellow), and those with a Specialist Registration (Assessor, Auditor etc).
+Maintaining an accurate and up-to-date CPD record is a mandatory requirement for all IEMA members with a professional grade (Graduate, Associate, Practitioner, Full and Fellow), and those with a Specialist Registration (Auditor, ESOS Lead Assessor, etc.).
 This is because each member has to demonstrate that they continue to meet the relevant professional standard after initial assessment for their status to remain valid.

 While it is not a requirement for Student and Affiliate members, it is prudent to plan and record all vocational learning, especially if you are aiming to achieve a professional grade in the future, or you are working to meet another career goal.
 Also, demonstrating a commitment to developing and upholding professional knowledge and competence is part of IEMA's Code of Professional Conduct, which all members must abide by.

 If you are not sure whether you are required to maintain a CPD record, please read IEMA’s CPD Policy for further details.

 Do I need to log my auditor/EIA/ESOS work to maintain my specialist registration?